FazeNCode/my-notes/Linux/Protocols/File_Sharing/NFS.md

 - OSI-Layer-4

-<h2> How to install NFS?:</h2>
+<h2> Install & Conifuration:</h2>

 install nfs using the command below, either with yum or dnf, the package includes the necessary utilities and daemons for NFS (Network File System) server and client support.
 <br>

 The Autofs service is optional but highly recommended.
-Autofs provides functionality to automatically mount filesystems when they are accessed and unmount them when not in use."
+Autofs provides functionality to automatically mount filesystems when they are accessed and unmount them when not in use.

 <br>
 ```